-Demand driver Current position Projection Impact on services Demand Management Plan

-Increasing Population now is 19,278 (2039; There will be a Keep monitoring usage hours

-Population 15,709 (2020; Treasury Treasury Dept. growing need for of the buildings that are

-Particularly with Dept. Tas).
-Tas). additional Council currently hired, and the

-interstate families owned buildings to frequency at which they are

-moving to deliver various hired.

-Tasmania in services to the

-General and to community.
-If the Based on the results,

-Sorell due to current level of compare to previous years

-relative housing building coverage to and investigate or do some

-affordability current population is cost benefit analysis of online

-to be continued as the booking systems to free up

-standard level of resourcing and make it easier

-service into the for the public to book online

-future.
-24/7.

-There are impacts on

-the current

-expectation on level

-of service, i.e. having

-higher expectations

-especially in our

-Southern Beaches

-area because they see

-other parts of the

-community with these

-services / facilities

-that the Southern

-Beaches does not, i.e.

-more halls, change
+Demand driver Current position Projection Impact on services Demand Management Plan Increasing Population Particularly with interstate families moving to Tasmania in General and to Sorell due to relative housing affordability Population now is 15,709 (2020; Treasury Dept. Tas).
+19,278 (2039; Treasury Dept. Tas).
+There will be a growing need for additional Council owned buildings to deliver various services to the community.
+If the current level of building coverage to current population is to be continued as the standard level of service into the future.
+There are impacts on the current expectation on level of service, i.e. having higher expectations especially in our Southern Beaches area because they see other parts of the community with these services / facilities that the Southern Beaches does not, i.e. more halls, change Keep monitoring usage hours of the buildings that are currently hired, and the frequency at which they are hired.
+Based on the results, compare to previous years and investigate or do some cost benefit analysis of online booking systems to free up resourcing and make it easier for the public to book online 24/7.